Tennessee Titans vs. New York Jets NFL Week 4 Odds, Plays and Insights for October 3, 2021

 Jets stats and trends

-- The Jets have yet to cover the spread this season when underdogs by 7.5 points or more.
+- This season, the Jets are winless against the spread when entering a game as an underdog of 7.5 points or more.

-- New York's games this year have not hit the over on any of three set point totals.
+- New York's games this season have yet to go over the total in three opportunities.

-- The Jets have turned the ball over seven times this season, six more turnovers than the Titans have forced (1).
+- This season the Jets have turned the ball over seven times, six more than the Titans' takeaways (1).

 Home and road insights